 Six years ago, a severe summer storm blew threw out region and took out the power lines for more than a week.
-As you can expect, city people were far less able to deal with such a short-term crisis than us country folk who have generators, gasoline stored in our garages, gardens growing out back, and are able to hunt and fish – and have guns to protect ourselves from the looting that never occurred in our rural country.
+As you can expect, city people were far less able to deal with such a short-term crisis than us country folks who have generators, gasoline stored in our garages, gardens growing out back, are able to hunt and fish, and have guns to protect ourselves from the looting that never occurred in our rural country.

 It was then that I realized what being a prepper really meant and would mean in the future.
 Living in a rural area, most everyone knows how to grow and preserve food, hunt and fish for food, find and treat water from a creek or pond, and protect themselves.
 So, even though I never actually thought of myself as a prepper, I had the right mindset and a handful of skills.